borgbackup/borg/docs/faq.rst

 retransfer the data since the last checkpoint.

 If a backup was interrupted, you normally do not need to do anything special, just invoke ``borg create`` as you always do.
-(If locks are still on a repository, such as if the client suffered a sudden poweroff during a backup, you may need to run ``borg break-lock`` before the next backup.)
+If the repository is still locked, you may need to run ``borg break-lock`` before the next backup.
 You may use the same archive name as in previous attempt or a different one (e.g. if you always include the current datetime), it does not matter.

 Borg always does full single-pass backups, so it will start again from the beginning - but it will be much faster, because some of the data was